svlada/springboot-security-jwt/etc/blog.md

 **Ajax authentication response example**

-Authentication API will validate client supplied credentials.
-If credentials are valid, Authentication API will send HTTP response with the following details:
+If client supplied credentials are valid, Authentication API will send HTTP response with the following details:

 1. HTTP status "200 OK"
-2. JWT Access token and Refresh token will be included in JSON Payload as a part of HTTP Response.
+2. JWT Access token and Refresh token are included in response body.

 **JWT Access token** - it will be used to authenticate against protected API resources.
 It must be set in "X-Authorization" header.
 **JWT Refresh token** - it will be used to acquire new Access Token.
 Following API endpoint ```/api/auth/token``` is handling refresh token.